bateman/PyRays/docs/index.md

 > After the first deployment to your GitHub repository, your repository Pages settings (Settings > Pages) will be automatically updated to point to the documentation site content stored in the `gh-pages` branch.

 > [!WARNING]
-> Before being able to succesfully publishing the project documentation to GitHub Pages, you need to add a `RELEASE_TOKEN` to your repository's 'Actions secrets and variables' settings page.
+> Before being able to successfully publish the project documentation to GitHub Pages, you need to add a `RELEASE_TOKEN` to your repository's 'Actions secrets and variables' settings page.
 The `RELEASE_TOKEN` is generated from your GitHub 'Developer Settings' page.
 Make sure to select the full `repo` scope when generating it.

 ## Docker